 PROVIDING LOVING SUPPORT

-As parents, we need constantly to remind ourselves of what our kids really need—relatedness and significance, acceptance and purpose.
-Continue to remind them how those needs can be met genuinely, rather than in a counterfeit fashion through sex.
-You as the parent can no longer fill up their needs—they are now beginning to move more definitively out beyond the family to have many of their needs met.
-But you can guide them as they try to get those needs met, and you can take the edge off of their needs enough to allow them to make good choices.
+We need constantly to remind ourselves and them of what they really need—relatedness and significance, acceptance and purpose.
+Help them meet those needs genuinely, rather than in a counterfeit fashion through sex.
+You as the parent can no longer fill up their needs—they are now by God’s design beginning to move more definitively out beyond the family to have significant needs met.
+Guide them as they find their way, and take the edge off of their needs enough to allow them to make good choices.
 As a full grocery shopper makes better decisions in the store than a famished one, so, too, your children will make better decisions if their needs are partially met by you.

 Praise and Encouragement

 You know what it is like to have the feelings they are experiencing, even if they find this hard to believe.
 By sharing your stories, you may give them better skills in expressing their own struggles.
 Your talking gives them words to describe some of what they are going through.
-Can you tell them about times when you were lonely, pressured, despairing, angry, tempted, content, in love, confused, or hurt?
+Can you tell them about times when you were lonely, pressured, despairing, angry, tempted, content, in love, brokenhearted, confused, or hurt?
 Showing that you have experienced some of what they are going through can build the bond between you.

 Reasonable, Firm Limits

 Finally, support your adolescent by providing reasonable but firm limits.
 Family rules such as curfews, regular chores and family responsibilities, and restrictions on the kinds of activities he or she can be involved in are vital for the teenager.
 These supportive structures can give the teen a sense of safety.
 What makes our job as parents so difficult on this point is that our kids rarely praise us for providing such structures.
-Instead they fight against and complain about the limits.
+Instead, they fight against and complain about the limits.
 But it is one of the fundamental rules of parenting adolescents that such limits are good for them even if they don’t know it!
-One recent study found that not only did a close parental relationship decrease the chance that kids were sexually active, but so did the kid’s awareness that his or her parents would not approve of them having sex.
+A classic study found that not only did a close parental relationship decrease the chance that kids were sexually active, but so did the kid’s awareness that his or her parents would not approve of them having sex.[i]
 Discuss with other parents what limits are reasonable.

 CONTINUING YOUR TEACHING

-Of course you can do more in adolescence than just provide support.
+Of course, you can do more in adolescence than just provide support.
 One of our principles with our kids was repetition.
 Continue to rehearse well-worn lessons.
-In our family, it became a joke—a meaningful joke—for us to say “Remember, God made sex, and it’s a good thing so use it right!”
+In our family, it became a joke—a meaningful joke—for us to say, “Remember, God made sex, and it’s a good thing, so use it right!”
 Often, our kids said it to us, teasing us, but even the teasing was a rehearsal of a basic lesson from the past.

 Continue the work of instilling them with godly beliefs and values.
 Continue to inoculate them against the destructive messages they will be soaking in from the media and popular culture.
 What else can you work on?

-What Can Parents Do to Improve Adolescents’ Decision Making?
+What Can Parents Do to Improve Adolescents’ Decision-Making?

 Point toward long-term consequences.
 You can do some things to help your kids make better moral decisions.
 First, remember that their thinking tends to be influenced most by concrete, visible examples.
-So, the teenage friends who engage in sex without using birth control and who don’t become pregnant are much more powerful influences than a hypothetical discussion in class about “the percentages of girls that become pregnant within a year of initiating sexual activity.”
-Parents and churches have to try to “even the score” for concrete examples.
+So, the teenage friends who engage in sex without using birth control and who don’t become pregnant are much more powerful influences than a hypothetical discussion in class about the percentages of girls that become pregnant within a year of initiating sexual activity.
+Parents and churches have to try to “even the score” with concrete examples.
 Strive to make long-term, intangible consequences more obvious and powerful by showing those consequences in a way that is hard for kids to ignore.
 One way to do this is to make sure they see examples of the difficulties and devastations of pregnancy and disease.
 Discuss such examples in your community, not for gossip but for instruction.
-See if you know people willing to share testimonies of the challenges they have faced or mistakes made.
+See if you know people willing to share testimonies of the challenges they have faced resulting from mistakes made.

-You can ask kids some of the same questions about pregnancy.
+You can ask kids some of the same questions about pregnancy.[ii]
 Say, “I want to help you think through what teen pregnancy would be like, so that you can understand the consequences for yourself and anyone else you know who happens to get pregnant.”
-Then follow with questions of how your child thinks his or her life might change with pregnancy pregnant.
+Then follow with questions of how your child thinks his or her life might change with pregnancy.
 Flesh out their responses, asking, “How would having a baby affect your going out with your friends?
 How would it affect your finishing school?
-How much do you think it costs to raise a baby?
 What kind of job would you need to get to adequately care for your baby?
-If you had to work to support your baby, how would you be able to spend enough time with it to give it the love and care that it needs?
-How old do you think the baby would be when you will have graduated from college?”
+If you had to work to support your baby, how would you be able to spend enough time with it to give it the love and care that it needs?”
 These and other questions like them can be a way of making the hypothetical quite concrete.

 Emphasize God’s rules.
 Finally, continue to emphasize the enduring value of God’s rules for our lives.
-Christians believe in a God who is perfect, loving, and just; a God who has chosen to reveal to us how we are meant to live.
-His laws are based on the true love and perfect justice that only He can perfectly embody.
-But we cannot throw out His laws and live by the abstract principles of love and justice; to do so is to trust too much in our own abilities and to set ourselves up as little gods.
+Christians believe in a God who is perfect, loving, and just, a God who has chosen to reveal to us how we are meant to live.
+His laws are based on the true love and perfect justice that only he can perfectly embody.
+But we cannot throw out his laws and live by the abstract principles of love and justice; to do so is to trust too much in our own abilities and to set ourselves up as little gods.
 His laws can never be replaced by abstract principles.

-The law of the Lord is perfect, reviving the soul.
+The law of the Lord is perfect,

 making wise the simple.
 (Psalm 19:7)